 How Long Does It Take a Corn Snake to Digest Food?

 If your snake is living in an ideal setup with the optimal temperature and humidity level, digestion should be complete in 48 to 72 hours.
+Here’s some advice on digestive issues in corn snakes.

 Live Prey vs. Frozen Food